We've compiled a list of frequently asked questions and provided brief answers to help you get to your information quickly.

 Licensing and provisioning

-How do I get a portal subscription?
+How do I get a Power Pages subscription?

 I'm getting an error that I don't have appropriate license to access this website.

 Depending on the purchased SKU type - such as different Dynamics 365 SKUs, Power Apps per app plan or Power Apps per user plan, an administrator will need to either provide an appropriate license to the users, or have appropriate number of app passes available to the environment.
 For more information about app passes, go to Allocate or change capacity in an environment.
-Once app passes are allocated to the environment, the portal will have to be restarted for changes to take effect.
+Once app passes are allocated to the environment, the website will have to be restarted for changes to take effect.

 For details about licensing of internal users using Pay-as-you-go, go to Power Apps per app meter.